lblod/ember-rdfa-editor-lblod-plugins/README.md

 * **ministerieel besluit** [words to search for]
 * **genummerd besluit** [words to search for]

-You should be able to add a reference manually by clicking on the `Insert` > `Insert reference` item in the Insert menu located on the top right of the editor.
+You can also add a reference manually by clicking on the `Insert` > `Insert reference` item in the Insert menu located on the top right of the editor (this is the `CitationInsert` component).
 This will open the advanced search window. **Note** that this will only be avaliable in the proper context (see above in this section).

 ## import-snippet-plugin